-Join us Saturday, August 13 for a reading of the empowering story "Say Something!" by Peter Reynolds.
+In August, we will chose the empowering story "Say Something!" by Peter Reynolds.
 This story teaches children that we need their voices to speak up for themselves and for others to make the world a better place.

 After reading the story, talk about things you care about.
 What are some reasons people and the world need your voice?